 There are two methods to installing the ChartExpo add-on for Google Sheets.

-There are different types of bar charts/graphs.
+There are different types of bar chart examples.
 A bar graph compares different categories, the bars can be vertical or horizontal.
 Here is a list of different bar chart examples.

 For your PPC campaigns, let’s say you want to measure how many clicks you netted in a week.
 Your horizontal bars will represent each day of the week and the number of clicks for each day will dictate the size of the bars.
 Your spreadsheet data should resemble the following: